1. Introduction to Board Policies

-3. Lane Policies Properties
+5. Lane Policies

 As the name suggests, “Lane Polcies” visualizes the lanes in your process including the policies that apply to them.
 Just like the Column Policies, it gives you a summary of the existing description, SLEs, and business rules for a given lane and allows you to edit them.
-The only difference is the Lane Description window:

-4. Cell Policies Properties
+6. Cell Policies